-- (D) [ $(\underline{E})$ ] evaluate the validity of a source based on [ $\underline{language}$ ] corroboration with other sources [ $\underline{z}$ ] and information about the author, including points of view, frames of reference, and historical context; and - [(F) identify bias in written, oral, and visual material;] - (E) [(G)]identify bias and support with historical evidence a point of view on a social studies issue or event [; and] - [(H) use appropriate skills to analyze and interpret social studies information such as maps, graphs, presentations, speeches, lectures, and political cartoons.] - (29) [(30)] Social studies skills.
+- (28) Social studies skills.
+The student understands how historians use historiography to interpret the past and applies critical-thinking skills to organize and use information acquired from a variety of valid sources, including technology.
+The student is expected to: - (A) analyze primary and secondary sources such as maps, graphs, speeches, political cartoons, and artifacts to acquire information to answer historical questions; - (B) analyze information by applying absolute and relative chronology through sequencing, categorizing, identifying cause-and-effect relationships, comparing and contrasting, finding the main idea, summarizing, making generalizations, making predictions, drawing inferences, and drawing conclusions; - (C) apply the process of historical inquiry to research, interpret, and use multiple types of sources of evidence; - (D) evaluate the validity of a source based on corroboration with other sources and information about the author, including points of view, frames of reference, and historical context; and - (E) identify bias and support with historical evidence a point of view on a social studies issue or event. - (29) Social studies skills.
 The student communicates in written, oral, and visual forms.
-The student is expected to: - (A) create written, oral, and visual presentations of social studies information using effective communication skills, including proper citations and avoiding plagiarism; and - (B) use [correct] social studies terminology correctly. [to explain historical concepts; and] - [(C) use different forms of media to convey information, including written to visual and statistical to written or visual, using available computer software as appropriate.] - (30) [(31)] Social studies skills.
+The student is expected to: - (A) create written, oral, and visual presentations of social studies information using effective communication skills, including proper citations and avoiding plagiarism; and - (B) use social studies terminology correctly. - (30) Social studies skills.
 The student uses geographic tools to collect, analyze, and interpret data.
-The student is expected to: - (A) create a visual representation of historical information such as thematic maps, graphs, and charts [representing various aspects of the United States]; and - (B) pose and answer questions about geographic distributions and patterns shown on maps, graphs, charts, and available databases. - (31) [(32)] Social studies skills.
-The student uses problem-solving and decision-making skills, working independently and with others [ $\frac{1}{2}$ ] are student is expected to [ $\frac{1}{2}$ ] - [(A)] use [a] problem-solving and decision-making processes [process] to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution . [; and] - [(B) use a decision making process to identify a situation that requires a decision, gather information, identify options, predict consequences, and take action to implement a decision.]
+The student is expected to: - (A) create a visual representation of historical information such as thematic maps, graphs, and charts; and - (B) pose and answer questions about geographic distributions and patterns shown on maps, graphs, charts, and available databases. - (31) Social studies skills.
+The student uses problem-solving and decision-making skills, working independently and with others.
+The student is expected to use problem-solving and decision-making processes to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution.

 §113.42.
-World History Studies (One Credit), Adopted 2018 [Beginning with School Year 2011-2012].
+World History Studies (One Credit), Adopted 2018.